MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-ims-raincode-imsql.md

-Mainframe OLTP systems have the capability of processing millions of transactions for vast numbers of users.
-IBM Information Management System (IMS) is one of the robust and classic Mainframe Transaction Manager used across major companies for online transaction processing.
-It has two main components, the IMS DC (Data Communication) component and the underlying hierarchical DBMS IMS DB (Data Base) component.
+Mainframe OLTP systems can process millions of transactions for vast numbers of users.
+IBM Information Management System (IMS) is one a robust classic mainframe transaction manager used by major companies for online transaction processing.
+It has two main components, the IMS/DC (Data Communications) component and the underlying hierarchical DBMS IMS DB (database) component.

-This architecture is focused on implementing an IMS Mainframe application workload to Azure using Raincode’s IMSql product.
-Migrating an IMS DB application to cloud native solution is complex compared to a relational database application.
-Here we discuss rehosting a Mainframe IMS workload to Azure seamlessly without translation or modification of existing application with critical IMS features and capabilities using IMSql and Azure SQL Server.
+This architecture describes how to implement an IMS mainframe application workload to Azure by using Raincode's IMSql.
+Migrating an IMS DB application to a cloud-native solution is more complex than migrating a relational database application.
+In this article, we discuss rehosting a mainframe IMS workload to Azure seamlessly, without translating or modifying of an existing application with critical IMS features and capabilities.
+The solution uses IMSql and Azure SQL.

-IMS DB/DC Workload Architecture
+IMS DB/DC workload architecture

 image